 While it may sound like a complex process, the whole procedure is usually complete in just two hours.

-Potential Benefits of Regenerative Plasma Exchange
+Potential Benefits of Therapeutic Plasma Exchange

 - Improved memory

 - Improved energy

 - Improved mental clarity

 - Improved immune system

 - Improved problem-solving skills

 - Decreased pain